flame-engine/flame/tutorials/1_basic_square/README.md

   // example, Rect will do fine for us. late Rect squarePos;

-  // To reprent our direction, we will be using an int value, where 1 means
+  // To represent our direction, we will be using an int value, where 1 means
   // going to the right, and -1 going to the left, this may seems like a too much
   // simple way of representing a direction, and indeed it is, but this will
   // will work fine for our small example and will make more sense when we implement